Generalizations of The Finite Height Criterion for Local Tabularity: Terminology and notation

-It is a standard observation that a formula is valid in an algebra $A$ iff it is valid in every finitely-generated subalgebra of $A$. \improve{ (one direction holds, since taking subalgebras preserve validity of identities; the other direction holds, since there are only finitely many variables in every formula).} So we have the following important consequences of local finiteness and local tabularity: \begin{proposition}~ \begin{enumerate} \item The logic of a class of locally finite algebras has the finite model property and in particular Kripke complete. \item If $L$ is locally tabular, then all extensions of $L$ have the finite model property. \end{enumerate}
+It is a standard observation that a formula is valid in an algebra $A$ iff it is valid in every finitely generated subalgebra of $A$.
+So we have the following important consequences of local finiteness and local tabularity: \improve{ (one direction holds, since taking subalgebras preserve validity of identities; the other direction holds, since there are only finitely many variables in every formula).} \begin{proposition}~ \begin{enumerate} \item The logic of a class of locally finite algebras has the finite model property and in particular Kripke complete. \item If $L$ is locally tabular, then all extensions of $L$ have the finite model property. \end{enumerate}

 \end{proposition}